Sologala/pyDBow3/README.md

-# Pyfbow , A python wrapper of [DBow3](https://github.com/rmsalinas/DBow3) with pybind11
+# PyDBow3 , A python wrapper of [DBow3](https://github.com/rmsalinas/DBow3) with pybind11

 # Build and Install